Optimize startup hiring costs and forecast your recruiting budget effectively. Avoid common pitfalls and scale your early-stage team efficiently.

 Leveraging the right recruiting tools is crucial for streamlining your hiring process and maximizing your budget's impact.
 Think of it as an investment that pays dividends in efficiency and cost savings.
 At Clera, we understand the importance of this, which is why we've built an AI-powered platform to help you source, screen, and manage candidates more effectively.

 First and foremost, an Applicant Tracking System (ATS) is non-negotiable.
 An ATS acts as the central hub for managing candidates, tracking applications, and streamlining communication.
-Popular options include Greenhouse Greenhouse and Lever Lever.
+Popular options include Greenhouse and Lever.
 These platforms provide valuable data and insights into your hiring funnel.

 To make informed decisions about your recruiting budget, you need data.
 This is where industry reports and benchmarks come into play.
 They provide valuable context and help you understand where your costs stand relative to the market.